JamesRandall/AccidentalFish.FSharp.Validation/README.md

 For issues and help please log them in the [Issues area](https://github.com/JamesRandall/AccidentalFish.FSharp.Validation/issues) or contact me on [Twitter](https://twitter.com/azuretrenches).

-You can also check out [my blog](https://www.azurefromthetrenches.com) for other .NET projects, articles, and cloud develoment.
+You can also check out [my blog](https://www.azurefromthetrenches.com) for other .NET projects, articles, and cloud architecture and development.

 ## Getting Started